MrMustSeeUs/MrMustSeeUs/README.md

 ### About Me

-I hold a **B.S. in Software Engineering** (Western Governors University, July 2026) and an **ITIL 4 Foundations** certification.
+I hold a **B.S. in Software Engineering** from Western Governors University.
 I build full-stack and AI-integrated applications end to end — API design, database modeling, authentication, and cloud deployment, not just the parts that are easy to demo.

-I'm continuing to sharpen that foundation with an **M.S. in Software Engineering, AI Engineering specialization**, starting October 2026 — while actively building and shipping real projects in the meantime, not waiting for a classroom to tell me to start.
+I'm continuing to sharpen my skills actively building and shipping real projects.

 - 🎓 **Credentials:** B.S.
 Software Engineering (WGU, 2026) · ITIL 4 Foundations
 - 🎯 **Targeting:**  Software Engineer roles